aqthegreat/cspb2270finalproject/README.md

 - void AddBeacon(vector-Beacon_structure &beacon_vector, Beacon_structure received_beacon)
     - Adds the most recent beacon to the array or list
     - Needs to insert in time order, which may not happen sequentially, so a search process needs to happen to insert it in the correct order.
 This calls BeaconSort to handle the sorting.

-    ~~- Asks CheckLength() if the new beacon can be added.~~ ~~- May need to call a “sort” function to make sure the beacon is added in order of the timestamp.~~
+    - ~~Asks CheckLength() if the new beacon can be added.~~
+    - ~~May need to call a “sort” function to make sure the beacon is added in order of the timestamp.~~
+    - The timestamp in the CSV file is in milliseconds, but that's too large for an "integer" type value, so the last 3 digits need to be removed before adding the timestamp to the beacon.

-~~- void RemoveBeacon(Beacon_structure beacon_array, int maximum_length)
+- ~~void RemoveBeacon(Beacon_structure beacon_array, int maximum_length)~~
-    - Removes the oldest beacons to keep the array from being infinitely long
+    - ~~Removes the oldest beacons to keep the array from being infinitely long~~
-    - Uses a maximum_length value to remove as many values as necessary.~~
+    - ~~Uses a maximum_length value to remove as many values as necessary.~~

 - ~~Position_structure[]~~ void GetPath(vector-Beacon_structure beacon_vector, string macName, string fnameout, string RX1, string RX2)
     - Generates a path for the requested tracker